 Scenario 2.
 Parents jointly own with children with uneven beneficial shares

-Where parents want to add their children onto the title of their property the process is completed under a Transfer of Equity.
-The parents should consider how they will own the property with their children including:
+Where parents want to add their children onto the title of their property the process is completed under a Transfer of Equity, which tends to require a deed transfer as well.
+Given the complexity of the process, parents should consider how they will own the property with their children including:

 - What is the beneficial interest share between them?